cvora51/BMI-Calculator/README.md

 -> Flutter Routes and Navigators.

--> Funcations with parameters passing.
+-> Functions with parameters passing.

 -> Dart Enums and Ternary operators.